ongzh/Vaccine-db/README.md

-# vaccine-db
+# Vaccine-db
-vaccine distribution in java, db2
+Database for vaccine distribution in java, jdbc, db2